-There were no non-cash transactions during the periods ended June 30, 2023 and 2022.
+There were no non-cash transactions during the nine month periods ended September 30, 2023 and 2022.

 1. NATURE AND CONTINUANCE OF OPERATIONS

 Triumph Gold Corp. was continued under the British Columbia Business Corporations Act on December 19, 2011 and is extra-provincially registered in the Yukon Territory.
 The Company is listed on the TSX Venture Exchange ("TSXV"), having the symbol "TIG".
 The Company's principal business activity is the exploration for mineral resources, primarily in the Yukon Territory, Canada.